krcenov/VW-CDC-Standalone-Control/README.markdown

   - A serial menu for sending commands.
   - Packet decoding and status printing for CD changer responses.
 - **LOGIC 2 Capture.sal**: A Saleae Logic 2 capture file with clock and data output signals, for protocol analysis using Saleae Logic software.
+- **Wiring.png**: A diagram showing the wiring connections between the Arduino Mega 2560 and the 1J0035111 CD changer.

 ## Hardware Requirements